Wandering Jew Plant Care and Growing | Complete Guide

 Sunlight

-For indoor placement, Keep your Wandering Jew (Tradescantia zebrina) in bright, indirect light near a sunny window.
-Give it about 6–8 hours of bright light daily to keep its purple and green stripes vibrant.
-Avoid harsh midday sun, which can scorch the leaves.
+For indoor placement Wandering Jew (Tradescantia zebrina)must kept in bright, indirect light near a sunny window.
+Give it about minimum 6–8 hours of bright light daily to keep its purple and green stripes vibrant.

-For outdoors, place it in partial shade or filtered sunlight—full sun can deepen purple but fade variegation; move it outside only when temperatures stay above 65°F (18°C) and bring it in below 60°F (16°C), with afternoon shade to prevent heat stress.
+For outdoors,it must be placed in partial shade or filtered sunlight—full sun can deepen purple but fade variegation; move it outside only when temperatures stay above 65°F (18°C) and bring it in below 60°F (16°C), with afternoon shade to prevent heat stress.

 Watering

-For watering, keep your Wandering Jew (Tradescantia zebrina) in evenly moist soil, never soggy or completely dry.
+For watering, Wandering Jew will be kept in evenly moist soil.
 When you see the top ½–1 inch of soil feels dry, then water it and let excess water drain to prevent root rot.
 In winter, reduce watering as the plant’s growth slows.

 Soil